 Emily Harper: Why must you always say such miserable, cruel things to me?!

-Jason Foster: Why indeed, Emily, because you're cruel and miserable people!
-Because none of you respond to love!
+Jason Foster: Why indeed, Emily.
+Because you're cruel and miserable people.
+Because none of you respond to love.
 Emily responds only to what her petty hungers dictate!
-A prime example of this being her marriage to Wilfred...a marriage which broke her dear late mother's heart, in every sense!
-Wilfred responds only to things that have weight and bulk and value!
-He feels books, he doesn't read them!
+Wilfred responds only to things that have weight and bulk and value.
+He feels books, he doesn't read them.
 He appraises paintings, he doesn't seek out their truth or their beauty!
-And Paula there lives in a mirror; the world is nothing more to her than a reflection of herself.
-And her brother...
-Humanity, to him, is a small animal, caught in a trap, to be tormented!
-His pleasure is the giving of pain, and from this he receives the same sense of fulfillment most human beings get from a kiss or an embrace!
-You're caricatures, all of you!
-Even without your masks, you're caricatures!
+And Paula there lives in a mirror.
+The world is nothing to her than a reflection of herself.
+And her brother.
+Humanity to him is a small animal caught in a trap to be tormented.
+His pleasure is the giving of pain, and from this, he receives the same sense of fulfillment most human beings get from a kiss or an embrace!
+You're caricatures.
+All of you.
+Without your masks, you're caricatures!

 Wilfred Harper Sr: Charming!